-Our School recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+Bibury Primary School recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued, and their interests are at the heart of all our decisions.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
+We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice as soon as problems emerge.
 Child protection forms part of the school's safeguarding responsibilities.
-The school will fully contribute to multiagency working in line with statutory guidance outlined in KCSIE 2023 and working together to safeguard children.
+The school will fully contribute to multi-agency working in line with statutory guidance outlined in KCSIE 2024 and working together to safeguard children.
 Safeguarding is everyone's responsibility.